digitalnsw/endoflife/first-steps/index.md

 ## Organise care of the body

-When someone dies, their body needs to be cared for in specific ways, if you are
+When someone dies, their body needs to be cared for.

 This will be organised by the hospital and funeral director if you have one.